Professional Conduct in Public Service Interpreting – Distance Learning

 Learning and Teaching

-- Students will be introduced to the main principles of professional conduct for Public Service (PS) interpreters with reference to the Impartial Model of PS interpreting.
-Their application to a variety of scenarios and settings will be demonstrated.
+- Students will be introduced to the main principles of professional conduct for Public Service (PS) interpreters with reference to the Impartial Model of Public Service interpreting.
+Their application to some scenarios and settings will be demonstrated.

-- The skills required of a PS interpreter will be outlined and demonstrated and students will be given an opportunity to practice them.
+- The skills required of a Public Service interpreter will be outlined and explained.

-- Students will be guided to research terminology and develop their own glossaries and to practice the skill of paraphrasing.
+- Students will be guided to research terminology and develop their own glossaries and introduced to the skill of paraphrasing.

 - Practical issues related to working as a public service interpreter in the UK will be outlined and discussed.